by Alan Summers

 How to let the reader *be* in haiku

-While suggestions lie in the text they are deliberately not spelt out because as readers we are surely proficient and able enough to work some things out for ourselves: We all have to be solvers from childhood onwards.
+While suggestions lie in the text they are deliberately not spelt out because as readers we are surely proficient enough to work some things out for ourselves: We all have to be solvers from childhood onwards.
 Good haiku avoid authorial direction as a haiku is not the single voice of the writer, but of the reader-to-be also.
 There is usually enough to get our imagination and emotions activated as a reader to complete the story as a co-author, as a partner of equal standing to the writer.
 If the whole story is revealed, and dictated, to the reader, what is left for us but to be merely random bystanders, rather than participants?
 On one level there may be a beginning, middle and end to a haiku poem but that ending is hopefully open so we, “The Reader”, can make our own conclusions, and our own signature on it as a reader/co-author.

 The trick with haiku is to turn the story into poem, and not just any poem, but one that avoids a definitive, one and only choice of interpretation narrative for the reader.
 Should haiku leave nothing to the reader, to refuse us the opportunity for our own interpretations, dreams, and imagination so that we are engineered into obsequiously taking a narrower route into and out of the poem?
 We are not reading/telling/writing a story or tale for a child who is in their early development, where they require a certain amount of logical narrative progression and conclusion.
 We want to trick the brain into learning and discovering new ways to grow and react, to innovate and evolve as human beings and as readers.

 Haiku is currently more about the spirit and degree of resonance evoked in the mind of the reader rather than the accomplishment of having fitted it all into a precise form.

 – Stephen Gill, quoted in Conjuring Haiku from the Concrete Sea of Matsuyama by Shaun McKenna, Japan Times, May 2016